believeinlain/PyAedatTools/README.md

-# AedatTools
+# PyAedatTools
-Tools for manipulating .aedat files (timestamped address-event data from neuromorphic hardware), in Matlab and Python.
+Tools for manipulating .aedat files (timestamped address-event data from neuromorphic hardware), in Python.

-I only forked this to keep the commits associated to my account.
-The original is at: https://github.com/qiaokaki/AedatTools Inivation are maintaining a matlab-only version at: https://gitlab.com/inivation/AedatTools

 ## Overview

-The ImportAedat function imports data from a .aedat file into a 'struct' in the matlab workspace, or equivalently, a 'dict' in the python workspace. (hereafter 'structure').
+The ImportAedat function imports data from a .aedat file into a 'dict' in the python workspace. (hereafter 'structure').

 The .aedat file format is documented at: